LoomaDesign

 What this means strategically

-Walmart is not just offering sellers another convenience feature.
-It is competing on workflow quality.
+Walmart is competing on workflow quality.

 That matters because marketplaces increasingly win seller loyalty by reducing operational drag.
 If sellers can create, improve, and troubleshoot listings faster, the platform becomes easier to grow on.